ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 - DHT in js-ipfs is not enabled by default.

+  This means js-ipfs running in the browser is limited to Web APIs available on a web page.
+  There is no raw TCP sockets nor low level UDP, only WebRTC and Websockets.
-  In browser a JS IPFS node is more restricted because of the same origin policy that decrease the discover/connect with peers, external peers without rendezvous and relay servers, delegating peer/content routing and preload servers for content discoverablilty hard and erroneous even with swarm peers.
+  Discovery and connectivity to other peers is achieved with a mix of rendezvous and relay servers, delegated peer/content routing and preload servers.

 - If the browser lacks TCP, you can set up delegating routing.
 The issue might still persist for connecting most of peers in the swarm as described above.